OCD Specialist Questions and Answers

 Table of Contents:

-Obsessive-compulsive disorders are often repeated, they are persistent and warrant unwanted thoughts, urges, or images that can be quite intrusive, which often causes the patient a lot of distress or anxiety.
+Obsessive-compulsive disorders are often repeated, they are persistent and warrant unwanted thoughts urges or images that can be quite intrusive, which often cause the patient a lot of distress or anxiety.

 Obsessions are known to have themes associated with them: